diogoscf/telegram-reaction-bot/README.md

 Then, to define your reactions, create a `reactions.json` file where you'll provide the messages to react to and the reactions.
 Note that the saved string will be interpreted as a regular expression, so you may use `regex` to get the results you want.
 An example of formatting can be found in the `example-reactions.json` file

+#### OCR

+OCR (Optical Character Recognition) is available for this bot.
+You can set it on or off in the `.env` file.
+Enable it by adding `ENABLED` after `OCR=`, and disable it by adding `DISABLED`.
+It's enabled by default.

+Each message option to react to can also have OCR enabled or disabled for it.

 ### Running

 To run, make sure you have `npm` installed and run `npm start`